great-expectations/great_expectations/docs/terms/metric_store.md

 ## Features

 The Metric Store is tailored for storing and retrieving Metrics.
-Although can be used within Great Expectations as a reference to populate Evaluation Parameters when an Expectation Suite is run, the fact that it doesn't include other information found in Validation Results means you can also use it to more easily examine trends in your Metrics over time.
+Although it can be used within Great Expectations as a reference to populate Evaluation Parameters when an Expectation Suite is run, the fact that it doesn't include other information found in Validation Results means you can also use it to more easily examine trends in your Metrics over time.
 To help with this, a Metric Store will track the `run_id` of a Validation and the Expectation Suite name in addition to the metric name and metric kwargs.

 ## API basics